gauravtej/Datasets/README.md

 # Datasets
 This folder contains the various Datasets on which I have worked.
-Navigate through the folders to find what you require :-)
+Navigate through the sub-folders to find what you require :-)